akhiljos256/cst8918-w24-h06-tflint/README.md

 ### Prerequisites

 Fork and clone this repository to your local machine.
 You will need to have Terraform and Go installed.
-You will also need to have the Azure CLI installed and be logged in to your Azure account.
+You will also need to have the Azure CLI installed and be logged in to your Azure account...

 > [!TIP]
 > Don't forget to run `terraform init` in the top level project folder to download the AzureRM provider plugin.

 ## Installation

 See the [official GitHub repo README file](https://github.com/terraform-linters/tflint?tab=readme-ov-file#installation) for all installation options.
-The most common are ...
+The most common are .......

 **Bash script (Linux):**